-Virtual Machines or VM’s let you run a different operating systems on a single machine – referred to as the guest operating systems.
-This often proves useful when you need to test software on different operating systems, test upgrade scenarios or do other activities.
-Also, when you have finished the task, you can revert machine back to its formal state.
+Virtual Machines or VM’s let you run a different operating system on a single machine – referred to as the guest operating systems.
+This often proves useful when you need to test software on different operating systems, test upgrade scenarios, or do other activities.
+Also, when you have finished the task, you can revert the machine to its formal state.

 This given tutorial educates you on the topic how to configure Hyper-V and create Virtual Machines in Windows 10/8/7.

 In the first place, make sure that hardware virtualization support is turned on in the BIOS settings.